Optimal Robust Reinsurance with Multiple Insurers: Application to reinsurance contract types

 \end{example}

 We note that one can extend this example to $n$ insurers, as long as $\xi_k \leq \min \{\frac{1}{\gamma_k},\,\frac{1}{n\eps} \}$ for $k\in\N$.
-In this case one solves a similar $n$-dimensional system of equations for $\boldalpha$, the reinsurer's severity distribution remains Gamma distributed, and the equation to obtain $\eta_k^*$ from $\alpha_k^*$ remains the same.
-The constraints on the scale parameters $\xi_k$ mean that the insurer's loss model must be sufficiently light-tailed that they offer insurance according to their own utility preferences as parameterised by $\gamma_k$, and sufficiently light-tailed that the reinsurer offers reinsurance according to their ambiguity aversion, $\eps$.
+In this case one solves a similar $n$-dimensional system of equations for $\boldalpha$, the reinsurer's severity distribution remains Gamma distributed, and the equations to obtain $\eta_k^*$ from $\alpha_k^*$ remains the same.
+The constraints on the scale parameters $\xi_k$ mean that the insurers' loss models must be sufficiently light-tailed that they offer insurance according to their own utility preferences as parameterised by $\gamma_k$, and sufficiently light-tailed that the reinsurer offers reinsurance according to their ambiguity aversion, $\eps$.

+Next we consider a more complex model, where there are idiosyncratic losses in addition to the systemic losses.
+Furthermore, the copula of the systemic losses is a Gumbel copula under both models.

+\begin{example} Suppose there are two insurers and that, under both insurers' models, the systemic losses are marginally identically Gamma distributed with shape parameter $m^S$ and scale parameter $\xi^S$ and with a dependence structure given by a Gumbel copula with parameter $\theta = 10/6$.
+This means the systemic losses of insurer-1 and insurer-2 are upper-tail dependent and have a Kendall's $\tau$ coefficient of 0.4 under both models.
+We further assume that under both models each insurer's idiosyncratic losses are identically Gamma distributed with shape parameter $m^I$ and scale parameter $\xi^I$.
+The parameters used in the numerical illustration are given in \cref{tab:prop_Gumbel_params}.
+We note that insurer-2's model has greater expected losses.

+\cref{fig:prop_2ins} shows the proportion of each loss retained by each insurer at equilibrium, $\alpha_k^*$, and the safety loading charged to them, $\eta_k^*$, as a function of $\pi_2$, the weight applied by the reinsurer to insurer-2's loss model.
+Three different values of the ambiguity aversion parameter, $\eps=0,\,0.05, \, 0.1$, are shown.
+Consider first the solid line, $\eps=0$, where the reinsurer has no ambiguity aversion.
+We observe that as $\pi_2$ increases, meaning that the reinsurer puts more weight onto the model with greater expected losses, the safety loadings, $\eta^*_k$, for both insurers are increasing.
+The amount retained by each insurer, $\alpha^*_k$, increases as well.

+In particular, we see that when both loss models are used to calculate the insurance premium ($\pi_2 \in (0,1)$), insurer-1 (red lines) pays more than when only their loss model is used ($\pi_2=0$).
+Meanwhile, insurer-2 (blue lines) benefits from the use of both models, paying less when $\pi_2 \in (0,1)$ than when $\pi_2 =1$.
+We further observe that insurer-1 is more sensitive to the pricing model than insurer-2.
+Insurer-1 buys reinsurance for 34\% of the loss when $\pi_2 = 0$ and reduces their reinsurance demand to 22\% for $\pi_2 = 1$, whereas insurer-2 only decreases their demand for reinsurance from 29\% to 25\%.
+When the reinsurer is ambiguity-averse (the dashed lines, $\eps = 0.05, \, 0.1$), they increase the safety loadings for both insurers and consequently, both insurers buy less reinsurance, i.e., they retain more, as $\alpha_k^*$ is increasing with $\eps$.